 Attend one of our drop-in work parties, every Thursday afternoon from 1:00 pm – 3:00 pm.
 Come dressed for the weather and ready to work alongside our knowledgeable staff.
 Work gloves and water bottles are recommended.
+Please arrive on time, so that we can debrief everyone together on our task, or project for the day.
+We meet by the back (white) door of the big house.
 Tasks vary from week to week, but a rough calendar can be found below.
-Please note that projects are subject to change.
+Please note that projects are subject to change, or TBD.

 *We can also schedule groups of volunteers from companies, professional organizations, clubs, universities, and schools to come to the garden for days of services, work parties, team-building, and more.
 Contact firstname.lastname@example.org for more information.

 These programs are great opportunities for high school and college students (but others not in those categories are also welcomed).
 Will consider volunteers ages 14 and older.
 We provide training to familiarize volunteers with program material.
 If interested, email email@example.com or call 206-546-1281.

 Summer Camps | July 6th-24th | Monday-Friday, 8:30 AM-3:30 PM

 Each summer camp has a different nature theme and is geared toward a certain age group.
 Friends in the Forest and Garden Gumshoes are camps for kids entering 1st-3rd grade.
 Backyard Botany is for kids entering 4th-6th grade.
 We are looking for volunteer counselors to assist campers during activities, play games, enforce camp rules as needed, and make every camper feel known.
 An extensive knowledge of plants and animals is not required, but volunteers should possess enthusiasm about nature and excitement to work with kids in a naturalistic garden setting.
 We ask that summer camp volunteers commit to a full camp session (five days), or more if so desired.